jbrage/IonTracks/README.md

 Questions?
 Contact jeppebrage@gmail.com

 ## Validation
-The *IonTracks* code is partially validated in Christensen, Jeppe Brage, Heikki Tölli, and Niels Bassler.
-"A general algorithm for calculation of recombination losses in ionization chambers exposed to ion beams."
-Medical Physics 43.__10__ (2016): 5484-92.
+The *IonTracks* code is partially validated in
+Christensen, Jeppe Brage, Heikki Tölli, and Niels Bassler. *A general algorithm for calculation of recombination losses in ionization chambers exposed to ion beams* Medical Physics 43.__10__ (2016): 5484-92.

 ## Calculation of recombination losses
 The ```example.py``` file shows how both the initial and total (initial+general) recombination is calculated for a parallel plate ionization chamber exposed to single tracks or a continuous beam